RedCrafter07/retmod/README.md

 docker build -t <your-image-name> .
 ```

-If you need to do it somewhere else, you can the install command and the build command are combined into one:
+If you need to do it somewhere else, you can the use the docker-command, which combines install and the build command into one:

 ```bash
 yarn docker